-You can load up to 64 MB (about 11 minutes) of samples in a project, using a maximum of 127 sample slots.
+127 user sample slots are available for each project.
 There are many preset samples to choose from in the +Drive Sample bank.
-Additional samples can be transferred to the Analog Rytm MKII from a computer with the Elektron Transfer software.
-You can also sample straight into the Analog Rytm MKII.
-See section "14.
-GLOBAL SETTINGS MENU" on page 58, and "13.
-SAMPLING" on page 56.
+Additional samples need to be transferred to the Analog Rytm from a computer with the complimentary C6 utility software.
+See section "13.
+GLOBAL MENU" on page 53.